This post may contain affiliate links. Please see our disclosure policy.

 For Homemade Pancakes

-- 2 cups flour whole wheat or all-purpose
+- 1 cup all purpose flour, whole wheat or all-purpose

-- 2 tablespoons melted butter or canola oil
+- 1 tablespoon melted butter, or canola oil

 - butter for greasing the pan